alg810/CardServerProxy/README.XmlUserManager.txt

 - The url of the xml file with user definitions.
 The file should match the auth-config for SimpleUserManager, but the top level element is ignored.
 See config/users.example.xml for an example.
 Any url can be used, including https/ftp with user:passwd@hostname type auth info.
 File urls are also accepted.
+NOTE: Relative file urls are written with no initial slashes, e.g: file:etc/users.xml

 NOTE: When using a http/https url, it doesn't have to point to an actual static xml file.
 A php/jsp/asp page that renders the xml dynamically from an underlying database is a more flexible solution.